The Ultimate Guide to Budget Travel in Tonga

 Learn more about ‘Eua in The Guide to ‘Eua on a Budget.

 Stay at any of the waterfront accommodations in Ha’apai and you’ll spend your days snorkelling and kayaking for free.
-Otherwise, it’s affordable and achievable to hire a bike and explore the flat island of Lifuka and Foa.
-Crafting lessons are also offered by one of the guesthouses so you can learn to make your own Tongan souvenirs.
+Otherwise, some resorts offer complimentary bike hire to explore the flat islands of Lifuka and Foa.

-Those big-ticket activities like whale swimming, scuba diving, fishing and island cultural tours are also available from Ha’apai, so you have some leftover budget to treat yourself with.
+Those big-ticket activities like whale swimming, scuba diving and fishing are also available from Ha’apai, so you have some leftover budget to treat yourself with.

 Dive further into planning a budget trip to Ha’apai with The Guide to Ha’apai on a Budget.